 Rowena Kincaid was first diagnosed with breast cancer in 2009 when she was just 33, Wales Online reported.

-She beat the cancer the first time, but she relapsed in 2013.
+She was given a clean bill of health after treatment the first time but relapsed in 2013.
 This time, she was told the cancer was terminal and she had three to six months to live.

 She beat the odds and recently celebrated her 40th birthday, the Independent reported.

 Kincaid, who is from Cardiff, Wales, used to work for the BBC as a pictures editor and is the subject of an upcoming BBC documentary called Before I Kick the Bucket.

 She has also been inspiring others through a Facebook page with the same name, with the goal of helping raise awareness and help others with terminal diseases.

 "I want this film to raise awareness about the diversity of terminal diseases and about how people live with them day to day," she wrote on Facebook.

 Last week Kincaid decided to post a picture that shows a symptom of cancer many people may not know about: a rash surrounding the nipple.